-The goal of this module is to provide physical therapists, dietitians, fitness professionals and health educators with information regarding history and common forms of biofeedback, initial assessment and treatment plan for the biofeedback patient, stress management strategies and disorders frequently treated using biofeedback.
+The goal of this module is to provide physical therapists, athletic trainers, dietitians, fitness professionals, health educators and nurses with information regarding history and common forms of biofeedback, initial assessment and treatment plan for the biofeedback patient, stress management strategies and disorders frequently treated using biofeedback.
 After studying the information presented here, you will be able to:

 - Explain the correlation between stress and illness, as well as relaxation techniques for stress management

 - Describe the basic set-up and application of the most common methods of biofeedback

 - Identify three common ailments treated using biofeedback

 This course is intended for multiple professions, including physical therapists, athletic trainers, dietitians, fitness professionals, health educators and nurses.

 Physical Therapists: Take this version of the course to ensure you receive appropriate credit.